ajmccredie/The-Irish-Hexanator/README.md

  - **[Images](#used-images)**

-    - The only image used was dowloaded for free from  [Geeks of Doom](https://geeksofdoom.com/2012/03/20/wwe-films-and-lionsgate-are-teaming-up-to-reboot-leprechaun-franchise)
+    The only image used was downloaded for free from  [Geeks of Doom](https://geeksofdoom.com/2012/03/20/wwe-films-and-lionsgate-are-teaming-up-to-reboot-leprechaun-franchise)

 ## **[Acknowledgements](#acknowledgements)**